rajivm1991/Rajiv-Py-SMS/README.md

     To start our day with positive vibrations, get the Brahmakumaris Thoughts for today from BKWSU.org Newyork.

+- **Weather Forcast**

+    Feel safety before going out of home by getting the latest updates of Weather forcast of your city from worldweatheronline.com

 - **Gold Rates in India**

     To get the Daily variations in Gold rates in INR.